Hero Image

 She decided to get involved with Staff Assembly Council because she wants to help ensure all ANR employees have a positive work environment.
 She sees potential areas of improvement in the working conditions for county-based staff, and seeks to be a part of the conversation.

-“It is important to know you have a voice,” says Monica, who has been with ANR for over three years.
+“It is important to know you have a voice,” says Monica, who has been with ANR for over four years.
 “SAC helps connect all staff members around the state and binds the connection to UC ANR.”

 Monica would also like to see more employees take advantage of the opportunities afforded by Staff Assembly.

 “The UC ANR Grow and Wellness reimbursement programs are such fun programs and I hope we can expand these offerings and include more,” Monica explains.
-“I also hope that we can host great sessions at the UC ANR statewide conference in April 2023.”

 Mike Hsu